-In conjunction with the StemCells California merger, the Company exchanged StemCells California warrants for warrants to purchase 8,952 shares of Company common stock at \$4.71 per share; such warrants were valued using the intrinsic value method and were accounted for as part of the purchase price.
+In conjunction with the StemCells California merger, the Company exchanged StemCells California warrants for warrants to purchase 8,952 shares of Company common stock at \$4.71 per share; such warrants were valued using the intrinsic value method which approximated the value determined using the Black-Scholes method and were accounted for as part of the purchase price.
 In conjunction with various equipment leasing agreements, the Company had outstanding warrants to purchase 31,545 shares of common stock at prices ranging from \$4.00 to \$9.00 per share.
 The warrants expired in October 2000.